ncatlab/nlab-content/pages/3/7/1/1/1173/content.md

 is automatically an [[h-set]] and thus an algebraic [[semilattice]].
 Hence, every higher semilattice is a semilattice in the set-theoretic sense.

-This also implies that, unlike most mathematical structures, neither the algebraic definition of a semilattice nor the order-theoretic definitions of a join-semilattice or a meet-semilattice requires explicit [[set-truncation]] in the definition of a semilattice in dependent type theory; instead, the fact that semilattices are sets can be proven from the definitions themselves.
-This implies that many other algebraic structures, such as
+This implies that, unlike most mathematical structures, neither the algebraic definition of a semilattice nor the order-theoretic definitions of a join-semilattice or a meet-semilattice requires explicit [[set-truncation]] in the definition of a semilattice in dependent type theory; instead, the fact that semilattices are sets can be proven from the definitions themselves.
+This also means that many other algebraic structures, such as

 * [[lattices]], [[total orders]]